What is natural gas?

 How much gas is there in the world?

-Analysts mostly tend to refer to proven gas reserves, i.e. volumes that have been discovered and can be produced economically with existing technology at current gas prices.
-Worldwide proven gas reserves are estimated at around 190 trillion cubic metres (tcm) or about 60 times current annual global gas production.
-However, recoverable gas resources, i.e. volumes that analysts are confident will be discovered or technology developed to produce them, are much larger, with recoverable conventional resources estimated at around 400 tcm.
-Recoverable unconventional resources are of a similar size.
-Altogether, this would last around 250 years, based on current rates of gas consumption.
+Analysts mostly tend to refer to proven gas reserves, i.e. volumes have been discovered and can be produced economically with existing technology at current gas prices.
+Worldwide proven conventional gas reserves are estimated at around 190 trillion cubic metres (tcm) or about 56 times current annual global gas production.
+However, recoverable gas resources, i.e. volumes that analysts are confident will be discovered or technology developed to produce them, are much larger, with recoverable conventional resources estimated at around 440 tcm.
+Estimated recoverable unconventional resources (excluding methane hydrates) are around 240 tcm.
+Altogether, this would last around 220 years, based on current rates of gas consumption.

 How is consumption and production of gas measured?

 Worldwide, many different units are used by countries, which sometimes make it difficult to reconcile data.
 At the IEA, natural gas statistics are given in billion cubic metres (for volume), and in Terajoules (for energy).
 Worldwide, units such as kilowatt hours (kWh), kilocalories (kcal), Million British Thermal Units (MBtu or MMbtu), therms (th), million tonnes of oil equivalent (mtoe), billion cubic feet (bcf) or billion cubic feet per day (bcf/d) are used.
 Data on liquefied natural gas is given in tonnes or in bcm.
 It is worth noting that one cubic metre of LNG has much more energy than one cubic metre of gas at atmospheric pressure, due to the different physical states (i.e. one is in gaseous form, and one is a liquid).
 A basic conversion tool can be found on the IEA website.

 In which sectors is natural gas consumed?